Synthetic Difference in Differences: Related Work

 \section{Related Work}

 Methodologically, our work draws most directly from the literature on SC methods, including \citet{abadie2003}, \citet*{Abadie2010, abadie2014}, \citet{abadie2016}, \citet{doudchenko2016balancing}, and \citet*{ben2018augmented}.
 Most methods in this line of work can be thought of as focusing on constructing unit weights that create comparable (balanced) treated and control units, without relying on any modeling or weighting across time. \citet*{ben2018augmented} is an interesting exception.
-Their augmented synthetic control estimator, motivated by the augmented inverse-propensity weighted estimator of \citet*{robins1994estimation}, combines synthetic control weights with a regression adjustment for improved accuracy.
-They focus on the case of $N_\ttt = 1$ exposed units and $T_\post = 1$ post-exposure periods, and their method involves fitting a model for the conditional expectation $m(\cdot)$ for $Y_{iT}$ in terms of the lagged outcomes $\by_{i,1:T_\pre}$, and then using this fitted model to ``augment'' the basic synthetic control estimator as follows.
+Their augmented synthetic control estimator, motivated by the augmented inverse-propensity weighted estimator of \citet*{robins1994estimation}, combines synthetic control weights with a regression adjustment for improved accuracy (see also \citet*{kellogg2020combining} which explicitly connects SC to matching).
+They focus on the case of $N_\ttt = 1$ exposed units and $T_\post = 1$ post-exposure periods, and their method involves fitting a model for the conditional expectation $m(\cdot)$ for $Y_{iT}$ in terms of the lagged outcomes $\by_{i,\pre}$, and then using this fitted model to ``augment'' the basic synthetic control estimator as follows.

 Despite their different motivations, the augmented synthetic control and synthetic difference in differences methods share an interesting connection: with a linear model $m(\cdot)$, $\htau_\sdid$ and $\htau_\asc$ are very similar.
-In fact, had we fit $\homega^{sdid}$ without intercept, they would be equivalent for $\hat m(\cdot)$ fit by least squares on the controls, imposing the constraint that its coefficients are nonnegative and to sum to one, that is, for $\hat m(\by_{N,1:T_\pre}) = \hlambda_0^{sdid} + \by_{N,1:T_\pre}\hlambda_{\pre}^{sdid}$.
+In fact, had we fit $\homega^{\sdid}$ without intercept, they would be equivalent for $\hat m(\cdot)$ fit by least squares on the controls, imposing the constraint that its coefficients are nonnegative and to sum to one, that is, for $\hat m(\by_{i,\pre}) = \hlambda_0^{\sdid} + \by_{i,\pre}\hlambda_{\pre}^{\sdid}$.
 This connection suggests that weighted two-way bias-removal methods are a natural way of working with panels where we want to move beyond simple difference in difference approaches.